brenborbs/MultiUserBloggingNextJS/README.md

 - Social media links on user profile page
 - active links on navbar
 - improved blog > slug.js (single blog page) design

-To-Do list Bugs:

-Not working:

-- like/unlike functionality

-- On ProfileUpdate.js, whenever the Username is changed, the photo goes to error or disappears
-- On profile [username].js, if user has no profile, the page just keeps on loading.
-But when stop on browser, the default image is shown
-- On Categories & Tags [slug].js, username profile is undefined